BEXIS2/Documents/Docs/Datasets.md

 * Select an existing data structure or crate a new data structure

-> **Note:** By default, in most BEXIS2 instances, newly created datasets are only visible to you (the author) and to users with editing permissions based on their roles (e.g., co-authors and data curators). o make your dataset visible to other users or publicly accessible see the section on [versioning](../docs/MyData/#dataset-versioning) section.
+> **Note:** By default, in most BEXIS2 instances, newly created datasets are only visible to you (the author) and to users with editing permissions based on their roles (e.g., co-authors and data curators).
+To make your dataset visible to other users or publicly accessible see the section on [Versioning](../docs/MyData/#dataset-versioning) section.

 ### Best Practices to Create a Dataset